AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns-Reorganized.md

 # Shape Optimization  {#sec:optimization}

-Depending on the surface

 ## Geodesic Vector-fields {#sec:geodesic-vector-fields}

 The level-set method described in [@Sec:level-sets] is not suitable for arbitrary surfaces, and therefore it must be adapted to achieve the desired result.
 In this section, we introduce the concept of *Geodesic Vector-fields* to divide the surface into patches that could be easily covered by equal width panels using the level-set method.

 ## Dynamic shape optimization (Kennan Crane...)

 Another option is to modify the original surface to make it *developable*.
-This algorithm was first presented by @Stein2018DSF and it allows to convert any given triangle mesh into a developable approximation by minimizing a specified energy applied to each edge of the mesh.
+This algorithm was first presented by [@Stein2018DSF] and it allows to convert any given triangle mesh into a developable approximation by minimizing a specified energy applied to each edge of the mesh and subsequently subdividing in order to achieve a smooth developable aproximation to the reference surface.

 # Mathematical background {#math-background}